serverless/blog/posts/2017-05-24-serverless-v1.14.0.md

 You can re-use your Serverless account credentials you've obtained by [signing up for our beta](https://serverless.com/) program.

-After signing in Serverless will help you with some tips and tricks to further enhance you development workflow.
+After signing in Serverless will help you with some tips and tricks to further enhance your development workflow.

 ### Support for `s3` variables